Lebanese Center for Energy Conservation: Beirut River Solar Snake

 The "Beirut River Solar Snake" (BRSS) is the 1st pilot project in Lebanon to produce electricity from solar energy.
 It was launched by the Ministry of Energy and Water (MEW) in 2013 and is under the supervision and management of LCEC.
 The project will be extended over a distance of 6.5 km on the top of the Beirut River and have 10 MW installed capacity to be the first grid connected solar farm that seeks to generate and supply EDL with clean energy.
 The project will also have a technical building.
 The implementation of the first phase has an installed capacity of 1 MW extending over an area of 16,000 m2.
 The cost of the 1st phase of the project is $3.1 Million (with a budget of $4 million) and is completely financed by MEW.
-The execution of the first phase started in July 2014 is now completed.
+The execution of the first phase started in July 2014 and is now completed.